 The good thing about factoring is that lenders will make sure not to leave you dry.
 After all, their primary purpose is to help your business resolve cash flow issues, not add to it.

-According to the Global Funding Resource, over two-thirds of businesses using invoice factoring choose non-recourse factoring over recourse financing.
+According to the Global Funding Resource, over two-thirds of invoice factoring businesses choose non-recourse factoring over recourse financing.

 In non-recourse factoring, lenders assume the full responsibility of the invoices – whether it gets paid or not.
 Once the invoices are sold under non-recourse factoring, you don’t have to deal with those invoices again.

-Non-recourse factoring companies are responsible for collecting payments so you won’t have to.
-Instead, you can focus more on running your business efficiently rather than chasing customers for payments.
+Non-recourse factoring companies are responsible for collecting payments, so you will not have to.
+Instead, you can focus more on running your business efficiently than chasing customers for payments.
 Many business owners choose non-recourse financing solely for the benefit of delegating debt collection tasks.

 If you lack the time, money, or resources to collect customers’ payments, non-recourse factoring is the best way to go.